About the Program

 Dr. Pastis trained in Interventional Pulmonology at the Medical University of South Carolina and spent the majority of his career in medical education serving as a fellowship program director and in national leadership positions on pulmonary procedure work groups.
 His research has focused on novel training techniques and device development for pulmonary procedures.

-Christian Ghattas, MD – Assistant Associate Program Director
+Christian Ghattas, MD – Assistant Professor and Associate Program Director

 Dr. Ghattas trained in Interventional Pulmonology at the Harvard combined IP program (Beth Israel Deaconess Medical Center and Massachusetts General Hospital).
 His clinical focus is on minimally invasive methods of diagnosing and staging lung cancer, central airway obstruction, and pleural disease.
 He has a particular interest to treat patients with benign diseases that could benefit from therapeutic bronchoscopy for COPD, severe asthma, and post lung transplant.
 He also has a passion in medical education and training.